jokikim/ReactSqlMaster/README.md

 :white_check_mark: **Efficient GitHub Data Retrieval**\
 Our app swiftly fetches CSV data from GitHub, offering you the latest information without storing it locally.
 Enjoy real-time data access and enhanced security.

-:white_check_mark: **Code Editor Tabs**\
-Our application utilizes a tab-based system for managing multiple SQL queries effortlessly.
-Each tab serves as a dedicated workspace, housing a query editor and displaying results.

-*Note:* To ensure optimal performance, we limit the number of tabs to 15.
-This restriction prevents clutter and maintains a user-friendly experience, with timely notifications when the limit is reached.

 :white_check_mark: **SQL Query Execution in Editor**

 1. Users can seamlessly execute SQL queries using our editor.